-Solar farms are quiet, with the same solar panels you would place on your roof - supplied by premium brands.
+Solar farms are quiet, with the same solar panels you would place on your roof - there are just more of them.

 BATTERY

 Battery storage allows us to store the wind and solar energy and provide it to the grid whenever it's needed.